-The Namespace Import feature can also be used to locate ontology resources indicated in the owl: imports statement of an ontology.
-The URI used in the owl: imports statement is entered as a Namespace in the Namespace Imports dialog ($screenshot\ above$).
+The Namespace Import feature can also be used to locate ontology resources indicated in the owl:imports statement of an ontology.
+The URI used in the owl:imports statement is entered as a Namespace in the Namespace Imports dialog (screenshot above).
 The actual (absolute path) location of the ontology to be imported is entered as the corresponding Import File.
-In order for the namespace import to work, the $base\ URI$ of the ontology to be imported, which is specified using the colored mathematical mathematica
+In order for the namespace import to work, the base URI of the ontology to be imported, which is specified using the xml:base attribute of its rdf: RDF document element, must be the same as the URI used in the owl: imports statement of the importing ontology.
+Note that it is the mapping in the Namespace Imports dialog of the importing ontology that provides the actual location of the ontology to be imported.
+See Usage Issues for an overview of how the owl: imports mechanism works.